wallarm/product-documentation/docs/latest/api-abuse-prevention/exploring-bots.md

 ![API abuse prevention statistics - no bots detected](../images/about-wallarm-waf/abi-abuse-prevention/api-abuse-prevention-statistics-nobots.png)

-Note that bot detection relies on the traffic - if there is no sufficient amount of one, API Abuse Prevention notifies about that with the **Waiting for your data...** message.
+Note that bot detection relies on the traffic - if there is no sufficient amount of one, API Abuse Prevention notifies about that with the **Insufficient data to build statistics** message.
+You can [check](setup.md#per-profile-traffic) the per-profile traffic on the **Profiles** tab.

 ## Attacks